 Do not make the mistake of thinking that AEG range is affected by battery or motor power, only rate of fire and trigger response is affected.
 The spring moves the piston forward at the same distance at the same speed and is not related to the force supplied by the motor.

-6mm is the industry standard but a handful of 8mm guns exist.
-AEG’s are always 6mm but may be advertised with 7mm and 8mm gearboxes.
+Something to note is that 6mm is the industry standard but a handful of 8mm replicas exist.
+AEG’s are almost always 6mm but may be advertised with 7mm and 8mm gearboxes.
 This is the size of the gear axle bearings and not the ammunition used.

-You don’t need a gun right away and won’t be able to buy RIF right away either.
-We suggest you go to a site, rent a gun, ask people if you can look at theirs (they will often be keen to show off their shiny toys!) and make a decision based on first hand information.
+You don’t need a replica right away and won’t be able to buy one right away either.
+We suggest you go to a site, rent a replica, ask people if you can look at theirs (they will often be keen to show off their shiny toys!) and make a decision based on first hand information.

-That said, you are probably browsing websites for potential guns already!
+That said, you are probably browsing websites for your first purchase already!
 Guns are cool and playing soldier is fun, you want to own a replica firearm ASAP and there’s nothing wrong with that, but if you have a little patience you will be able to get an awesome replica as opposed to rushing in and having to buy one painted up like a child’s toy!

 Choosing your first replica is an important decision.
 First off, it needs to be an AEG.
 They are the most versatile and reliable type you can buy.
 You will need every advantage you can get when you are learning how to play!
 There are few bad AEGs, just different AEGs for different situations and different personal preferences.
-Your first gun should meet the following requirements-
+Your first replica should meet the following requirements –

 - hi-cap magazines available